Dynflow/dynflow/README.md

 * extend the workflows from third-party libraries
 * keep consistency between local transactional database and external services
+* suspend the long-running steps, not blocking the thread pool
+* cancel steps when possible
+* extend the actions behavior with middlewares
 * define the input/output interface between the building blocks (planned)
 * define rollback for the workflow (planned)
 * have multiple workers for distributing the load (planned)